About the Fayre

 Colyford Goose Fayre began in 1208, Thomas Basett, who was responsible for founding the Borough of Colyford, obtained a grant for a seven day fair from King John.
 Historically, it would have been a livestock fair taking place annually at Michaelmas probably until the late nineteenth century.

-The Colyford Goose Fayre was revived by our founder, Colin Pady and is held on the last Saturday of September.
-It has been bringing the community together through a celebration of tradition and entertainment ever since.
+The Colyford Goose Fayre was revived by Colin Pady in 1980 and is held on the last Saturday of September.
+Since when it has been bringing the community together through a celebration of traditional heritage and entertainment.

-Proceedings commence with a colorful procession of villagers and friends dressed in Medieval costume.
+Proceedings commence with a colourful procession of villagers and friends dressed in Medieval costume.
 Musicians and dancers lead the procession, headed by the Mayor and Burgesses, through to Springfield.

-The fayre maintains a Medieval theme, goods are sold under tents and various produce is available- honey, pottery, leather and of course beer, tea, cakes and the ever popular ram roast.
+Goods are sold under tents, and various produce is available- honey, pottery, leather and of course beer, tea, cakes and the ever popular ram roast.

 Medieval style skills of metalwork, falconry, thatching and archery are displayed.
 Children enjoy trying their luck with traditional games, the quintain and greasy pole, as well as entertainment from storytellers Punch and Judy.